Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/manage_subscription_workflow.md

    * The API can be consumed once the API credential details are received.

-{{< alert title="Note" color="primary" >}}Depending on the poll interval settings for the Discovery Agent, it will take a little time from when the user subscribes an API to an application/usage plan/subscription until Amplify Central Web UI shows the subscription state of **Active**.
+{{< alert title="Note" color="primary" >}}Depending on the poll interval settings for the Discovery Agent, it will take a little time from when the user subscribes an API to an application/usage plan/subscription until Enterprise Marketplace WebUI shows the subscription state of **Active**.
 This is because of the time it takes to send events back and forth between the Gateway and Amplify.{{< /alert >}}

 {{< alert title="Note" color="primary" >}}If the FrontEnd API on API Manager corresponding to the Catalog item is set to **unpublished** at the time the subscription is initiated, the Discovery Agent will receive the event, but will not allow the subscription to be completed.
 Instead, it will send back a subscription status of **Subscribe failed**.{{< /alert >}}